zmike/zmike.github.io/_posts/2021-07-30-timelines.md

 Typically, semaphores are managed through signals which pass through the kernel and hardware, meaning that "waiting" on a timeline is really just waiting on an ioctl (DRM_IOCTL_SYNCOBJ_TIMELINE_WAIT) to signal that the specified timeline id has occurred, which requires no additional host-side synchronization.
 Things get a bit trickier in software, however, as the kernel is not involved, so everything must be managed in the driver.

 ## Lavapipe And Timelines
 This was a todo item sitting on the list for a while because it was tricky to handle.
+The most visible problems here were:
+* connecting timeline identifiers with queue submissions; timelines only need to be monotonic, not sequential, meaning that using something like a sliding array wouldn't be very efficient
+*